ManticoreGamesInc/platform-documentation/src/core_api.md

 8D4B561900000092:Rabbit

 The important part is the 16 digits at the start.
 The colon and everything after it are optional and are there to make it easier to read.
-Some Lua functions use MUIDs, for example FindObjectById and SpawnAsset.
+Some Lua functions use MUIDs, for example `FindObjectById` and `SpawnAsset`.
 When used in a script, it needs to be surrounded by quotes to make it a string.
 For example:

 ```lua
 local spawnTrans = script.parent:GetWorldTransform()